zaxor0/zwerchhau/hacked-to-death/5-classes.md

 old ideas
 Thief Skills - d20, success is on equal to or under
+- Other classes may attempt these types of tasks but succeed on a 1 in 6, unless your DM rules otherwise.

 | Level | Locks & Traps | Pickpocket | Move Silently | Hide | Listen |
 |-------|---------------|------------|---------------|------|--------|